mfinelli/arch-install/rpi/roles/main/README.md

 https://github.com/skrysm/systemd-networkd-init which inspired some of the tasks in `network.yml`.

+**UPDATE:** We need to redo the automatic iwd ansible switch, but for hosts connected by ethernet cable add them to `main_ethernet_hosts` and we will switch automatically to `systemd-networkd`.

 ### details

 Like in the Debian configuration we run this setup one-time only -- that is on